prakhar33/OMR-Recognition-OpenCV/README.md

 # OMR-Recognition-OpenCV

-#How To Run
+# How To Run

 1.Download or clone the repo.
 2.Extract the files.
+3.Install requirements.txt
-3.Run the kernel command as shown below.
+3.Run the terminal command as shown below.

+# Snapshots

+# 1.Input Image

+# Terminal Command

+# Output Score and Image